Put these awesome ice walks near Calgary on your bucket list: Johnston Canyon, Grotto Canyon, and Jura Canyon.

 - Walk, don’t run!

-- Let an adult take the lead to ensure the way is safe.
+- Let an adult lead the way to ensure the ice is frozen.

 - Be on the lookout for open water, obstacles (logs/boulders), and falling ice.